 Australian Bass are close to the edge of their natural range in the Mitchell River system.
 Historically they occurred no further west than Wilsons Promontory.
 Australian Bass are an important recreational species in the Mitchell River with the population aided by stockings.
-Australian Grayling were once widespread throughout coastal Victoria, including this system.
+Australian Grayling was once widespread throughout coastal Victoria, including the Mitchell River system.
 Changes to flow regimes and barriers have impacted this species.
-The detection of Australian Grayling in five of the six years indicates that conditions are suitable for the population.
+The detection of Australian Grayling in six of the seven years indicates that conditions are suitable for the population.